linchpin/mesh/README.md

 ## FAQs

-= Can I use Mesh on other post types? =
+#### Can I use Mesh on other post types?

 Any post type that is publicly available within your WordPress install can enable Mesh support.
 Simply visit Settings -> Mesh to enable it.
 Only *Pages* have Mesh enabled by default.

-= Can I add my own controls to blocks? =
+#### Can I add my own controls to columns/blocks?

-We're working on the ability to tie in extra controls to blocks and sections.
+We're working on the ability to tie in extra controls to blocks and sections through filters

 ### Available Filters